Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 Once complete the script will output the folder name and CID mapping to a file.

-> **Note** - To support `ipfs/<CID>/<TokenId>` such as `ipfs/QmR5m9zJDSmrLnYMawrySYu3wLgN5afo3yizevAaimjvmD/0` simple name the JSON files numerically and strip the file extensions.
-This will allow the files to be accessed by file name that can be mapped to the `TokenId`.
+> **Note** - To support `ipfs/<CID>/<TokenId>` such as `ipfs/QmR5m9zJDSmrLnYMawrySYu3wLgN5afo3yizevAaimjvmD/0` simply name the JSON files with numeric names and strip the file extensions.
+This will allow the files to be accessed by a numeric file name that can be easily mapped to the `TokenId`.

 ![Pinata pinned file list](https://github.com/Coderrob/nft-pinata-bulk-upload/blob/master/img/pinned-list.PNG)